 When a group of cheerleaders witness a murder, a Texas Ranger is assigned to go under cover and protect them.
 And that Texas Ranger is Tommy Lee Jones.
 Yep, Tommy Lee freaking Jones.
 Fun fact: Man of the House is the first film to be allowed to use the full and actual name of the University of Texas at Austin.
 Make sure your BFF watches for many well-known UT symbols and references to be made for the first time ever on screen.

 James Van Der Beek may not want your life, but you may want his after watching this turn of the millennium football flick.
 The Beek, Paul Walker, Scott Caan, and Ron Lester star as a group of guys living the high school dream in West Texas.
 Perhaps ice cream sundaes are in order for this viewing.
 Or maybe they’re not?
 You decide.

 1. “Friday Night Lights”

 Dillon may have been fictitiously set in West Texas, but we all know the real Dillon is right here in Austin.
 Whether you love the relationship between Coach Eric Taylor and wife Tami, Matt and Landry, Riggins and Street (we could go on and on), there’s no better film or series that makes an ode to friendship quite like “Friday Night Lights.”
 Friends forever + Texas forever = one of the best TV shows ever.
-When it comes to deciding which episodes to watch, you’ve got quite the challenge.
-How about you and your bestie make an origami fortune teller (or whatever those things are called) to help you decide?
+And if you and your bestie feel like getting out of the house, check out all these filming locations in the area that still exist!